 Also, we often provide live chat support, typically during business hours in the US and Europe.

 Yes, you can export backlog items or tasks in two ways.
 You can copy backlog items or tasks from Scrumwise directly into a spreadsheet using standard copy & paste.
 This is useful for ad-hoc analysis and reporting.
-To do this, select the backlog items or tasks in Scrumwise, copy them by pressing Ctrl + C / Cmd + C or using the context menu, and then paste them into a spreadsheet of your choice.
+To do this, select the backlog items or tasks in Scrumwise, copy them by pressing Ctrl + C / Cmd + C or using the right-click menu, and then paste them into a spreadsheet of your choice.
+You can use Ctrl + A / Cmd + A to select all backlog items or tasks.
+Note: Using copy/paste like this is not yet possible in the HTML5 version of Scrumwise.

 You can also export backlog items or tasks to CSV files.
-To do this, select the backlog items or tasks, and select "Export these items" or "Export these tasks" from the context menu.
+To do this, select the backlog items or tasks, and select "Export these items" or "Export these tasks" from the right-click menu.
+If you run into problems with line breaks when importing from the CSV files into Excel, see here.

 You can also copy time entries from Scrumwise directly into a spreadsheet using standard copy & paste.
-To do this, select the time entries in Scrumwise, copy them by pressing Ctrl + C / Cmd + C or using the context menu, and then paste them into a spreadsheet of your choice.
+To do this, select the time entries in Scrumwise, copy them by pressing Ctrl + C / Cmd + C or using the right-click menu, and then paste them into a spreadsheet of your choice.
+You can use Ctrl + A / Cmd + A to select all time entries.
+Note: Using copy/paste like this is not yet possible in the HTML5 version of Scrumwise.

 You can also export selected time entries to CSV files.
-To do this, select the time entries, and then select "Export these time entries" from the context menu.
+To do this, select the time entries, and then select "Export these time entries" from the right-click menu.

 Yes, Scrumwise integrates with source control tools, like GitHub.
 See here for more on this.